 4 Work on a hill

-Hill work is an excellent way to build topline under saddle.
-Riding up and down hills increases the activity of the muscles in the hindquarters, the back and the abdominal muscles.
-A slow trot or walk is going to be most beneficial in the early stages.
+“Riding up and down hills increases the activity of the muscles in the hindquarters, the back and the abdominal muscles,” states Gillian.

-With regards to the rider’s position, your upper body is perpendicular to the horizontal, so the steeper the hill, the more forward a position you should take — but, ultimately, you want to stay balanced and light in the saddle.
+- With regards to the rider’s position, your upper body is perpendicular to the horizontal, so the steeper the hill, the more forward a position you should take — but, ultimately, you want to stay balanced and light in the saddle.

 “In order to build muscle your horse needs to be in a positive energy balance, which means he is receiving slightly more energy than he needs for the work he is doing,” explains scientist Dr David Marlin.
 “The second requirement is to have sufficient quality of protein and we judge that by the amount of lysine.

 “Lysine is considered to be the number one limiting amino acid, so if you don’t have sufficient lysine in terms of grams per day for the work your horse is doing, he won’t develop muscle.
 In the same breath, feeding too much won’t have any effect.
 Once you’ve reached the minimum requirement, feeding a big excess is a waste,” continues David.

 “For a 500kg horse in light work you’d typically need 800g of protein a day, whereas a horse in hard work would need 1,300g of protein a day, so that equates to 9g of lysine, which isn’t much.”